kliment-olechnovic/voronota/expansion_js/resources/texts/intro.markdown

 * "voronota-js-voromqa" - wrapper to a voronota-js program for computing VoroMQA scores, both old and new (developed for CASP14).
 * "voronota-js-membrane-voromqa" - wrapper to a voronota-js program for the VoroMQA-based analysis and assessment of membrane protein structural models.
 * "voronota-js-ifeatures-voromqa" - wrapper to a voronota-js program for the computation of multiple VoroMQA-based features of protein-protein complexes.
-* "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score.
-It was developed to analyze protein-ligand models from CASP15, as described in [the dedicated page about the protein-ligand variation of CAD-score](./ligand_cadscore_info.html).
+* "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).

 # Getting the latest version